jsalkovic/Facebook-Jetpack-Compose-Clone/README.md

 ![Facebook Compose](/facebook_compose.png?raw=true)

 ## About
 Facebook Jetpack Compose Clone is an Facebook clone app built entirely with [Jetpack Compose](https://developer.android.com/jetpack/compose).
 Before cloning this repo, you should first download the latest canary version of [Android Studio Preview](https://developer.android.com/studio/preview) in order to get things work.
+Version of Jetpack Compose that are used in this project is `1.0.0-alpha09`

 This sample showcases:
 * Splash and Home screen